Optimal Sequential Contests

-The information about other players' effort is important both qualitatively and quantitatively.
-Under typical assumptions (Tullock contest payoffs), the sequential contest with 5 players ensures higher total effort than the simultaneous contest with 24.
+The information about other players' efforts is important both qualitatively and quantitatively.
+The sequential contest with five players ensures a higher total effort than the simultaneous contest with 24 players.
 The differences become even larger with larger contests.
 For example, a contest with 14 sequential players achieves higher total effort than a contest with 16,000 simultaneous players.
 Therefore, the information about other players' efforts is at least as important as other characteristics of the model, such as the number of players.